stennety/mywebsite/_posts/2022-04-03-so-youve-been-asked-to-do-some-testing.md

 A [Risk Based Testing](https://www.guru99.com/risk-based-testing.html) approach can be very useful, and it is about understanding what might go wrong, how likely it is to go wrong and what impact it will have if it does go wrong.

-If you followed the steps about, you have a mind map of some things you could test.
+If you followed the steps above, you have a mind map of some things you could test.
 Have a think what the impact would be if you found a defect in one of the areas you identified?
 What impact would it have?

 As well as identifying those things that higher impact if they go wrong, also consider how easy or even possible it will be to test.
 Try and choose something that would be bad if it went wrong, and you have a fair chance of being able to do!